-We provide our companies with guidance on selecting, managing and evaluating major CSI activities and ask them to calculate their contributions using the London Benchmarking Group (LBG) model, used by over 100 businesses.
+We provide our companies with guidance on selecting, managing and evaluating major CSI activities and ask them to calculate their contributions using the London Benchmarking Group (LBG) model.
 This includes cash contributions, in-kind donations and employee volunteering in company time.

 We’ve invested over £62 million in community and charitable projects over the last four years.
 In 2020, the Group contributed over £16.6 million in cash and £5.1 million in-kind for charitable contributions and CSI projects.
 This includes £1.14 million given for charitable purposes by UK Group companies.
 Of this, £5.27 million in cash and £5.04 million in-kind was spent on community projects aimed at COVID-19 relief.

 Our companies deliver these projects in partnership with local communities, NGOs, governments, development agencies, academic institutions, industry associations and peer companies.
 Working in partnership has always been central to our approach, as many of the biggest sustainability challenges being faced today cannot, nor should not, be addressed in isolation.
 This approach is also particularly relevant to the UN Sustainable Development Goals (SDGs) , specifically ‘Goal 17: Partnership for the Goals’.

 Our CSI strategy focuses on activities within two themes.

 The sustainable agriculture and rural communities theme covers contributions to the social, economic and environmental sustainability of agriculture, farmers’ livelihoods and wider environmental issues.
 It includes activities such as efforts to improve biodiversity and access to water, afforestation, programmes to prevent child labour and tackle rural poverty, grants for agricultural research and training to help farmers grow non-tobacco crops.